saidake/simi-Initializer/README.md

         # It takes effect in the DEV and UAT environment and defaults to all environments.
         activeEnvList: DEV,UAT

-      # Replace all content of the writing file with the read file.
+      # Replace all content of the write file with the read file.
       - type: replace-all
         write: src/main/resources/logback.xml
         read: /${project.name}/logback.xml